DHTMLX/docs-suite/docs/window/configuration.md

 ## Title

-dhtmlxWindow is initialized with an empty header.
+DHTMLX Window is initialized with an empty header.
 You can provide some text label for the header of the window via the [](window/api/window_title_config.md) property.

 ~~~js
 const dhxWindow = new dhx.Window({